See all How-To Articles

 link tables relationships new

-1. In the Create Relationship box, from the Table drop down on the left, select the table that has multiple entries of the common field (ie Customer ID), and then select the Related Table which would only have one entry each of the common field.
+1. In the Create Relationship box, from the Table drop down on the left, choose the table that has multiple entries of the common field (i.e., Customer ID), and then choose the Related Table, which must have exactly one entry for each value in the common field.

 link tables table select

-1. In the Column (Foreign) drop down on the right, choose the common field name (eg Customer ID).
-In this example, in Table 1, the Customer ID can appear multiple times as each customer can place an order multiple times.
+1. In the Column (Foreign) drop down on the right, choose the common field name (e.g., Customer ID).
+Here, in Table 1, the Customer ID can appear multiple times as each customer can place multiple orders.

 link tables select field

 1. In the Related Column (Primary) drop down, choose the common field once again.
-This time, the common field is Primary which means that the value in the field (Customer ID) can only appear once.
-Customer Details are not repeated in this table – a unique Customer ID is stored in each row.
+This time, the common field is Primary, meaning the value in the field (Customer ID) can only appear once.
+There are no duplicate customer details in Table2 – a unique Customer ID is stored in each row.

 2. Click OK to create the relationship.